mooreds/docs-1/get-started/quickstart.md

 ## The scenario

-Oftentimes, we store sets of business data in single, large spreadsheets to have a source of truth we can maintain in one place.
-Sometimes, we want to share subsets of that data to individuals (coworkers, partners, customers, etc.) without giving them access to the entire set or forcing them to sort through data that isn't meaninful to them.
+People often store sets of business data in single, large spreadsheets to have a source of truth they can maintain in one place.
+Sometimes, they want to share subsets of that data to individuals (coworkers, partners, customers, etc.) without giving them access to the entire set or forcing them to sort through data that isn't meaninful to them.

-Instead of maintaining different data repositories for different audiences, or manually sharing data when it's requested, it would be nice to create an interface that allows people to sign in and view data that they should have specific access to.
+Instead of maintaining different spreadsheets for different audiences, or manually sharing data when it's requested, it would be nice to create an interface that allows people to sign in and view data that they should have specific access to.

 Now, suppose you have a spreadsheet where the first column is an email address indicating the owner of the data in that row.
 You want to give access to only the rows that belong to that owner.
 Google Sheets does not offer this functionality, but we can easily build this kind of customizable logic with Transposit.